Everyone Loves

 Patch, then retest

-Sky Drop to Aquarium
+Sky Drop to truck

 What I learned

-Constraints are not a limiter, they are a design tool.
-The AI cap and space limits forced me to cut “filler” and keep only meaningful guards and cameras .
+Constraints are not a limiter; they are a design tool.
+The AI cap and space limits forced me to cut “filler” and keep only meaningful guards and cameras.

 A big landmark must earn its screen time.
 Turning the tower into a traversal sequence was the single highest-impact change.